manateeit/mit-psa/docs/billing.md

 - Leverage the Service Catalog to pre-fill default rates and descriptions, ensuring consistency.
 - Use Transactions as the single source of truth for any financial adjustments made via manual invoices.

-## TaxService and Dynamic Tax Calculation
+## Tax Calculation and Allocation

-While the tax_rates table has been part of the design, the actual computation is performed by a dedicated TaxService class (server/src/lib/services/taxService.ts).
-This service:
+The billing system implements a comprehensive tax calculation and allocation strategy that follows common practices in tax jurisdictions.
+This is handled through a combination of the TaxService class and specific allocation logic in the invoice generation process.

+### TaxService Overview

+The TaxService class (server/src/lib/services/taxService.ts) provides the core tax calculation functionality:

-- Looks up a company's tax region (or uses a line item's specific tax region if defined on the service).
+- Looks up a company's tax region (or uses a line item's specific tax region if defined on the service)
-- Queries tax_rates based on region and date to find the current applicable rate.
+- Queries tax_rates based on region and date to find the current applicable rate
-- Returns both a taxRate and a taxAmount (for the net amount in cents or minor currency units).
+- Returns both a taxRate and a taxAmount (for the net amount in cents or minor currency units)
-- Is invoked during both automated invoice generation (by the billing engine) and manual invoice creation/updates.
+- Is invoked during both automated invoice generation (by the billing engine) and manual invoice creation/updates

 Example Usage:
 ```typescript